 I think what’s more likely or realistic is that we need to learn to communicate with our bodies.

 That we ask and know because I think everybody knows what it wants.
 Whatever it needs, no matter how much.
-Recognize, however, that there are great, eye-catching foods that many of us eat, a lot of that we know for sure are damaging our gut right now.
+Recognize, however, that there are great, eye-catching foods that many of us eat.
+We know for sure that a lot of these foods are damaging our gut right now.

 What happens when our intestines are damaged?

 There can be so many hormonal, physiological imbalances, and emotional due to anxiety, with increased stress being one of them.
-So the big, big problem foods I suggest we try to minimize, at least if it’s not eliminated from our diet.
+The foods which are big problems, I suggest we try to minimize.
+At least, if it’s not eliminated from our diet.

-This big problem is for every person: gluten, sugar and everything processed enormously, such as process food.
+This big difficulty for every person: gluten, sugar and everything processed enormously, such as processed food.

 So when you read, if you have foods with labels, make sure you read those labels.

-If you can’t identify or imagine where that item or ingredient came from, or can’t even tell it was probably lab-made, then it’s something you’ll want to stay away from for your health.
+If you can’t identify where that item or ingredient came from, avoid it for your health.
+If you can’t tell it was probably lab-made, it’s also something to avoid.
 Unhealthy food causes an imbalance in both mind and body.

 Another big problem area for these processed foods is restaurants.